Dynosol/airport-cli/README.md

                       /_/
 ```

-A command line interface for AirPort wireless on macOS, designed to replace the `airport` utility, depricated in macOS Sonoma 14.4.
+A Python-based command line interface for AirPort wireless on macOS, designed to replace the `airport` utility, depricated in macOS Sonoma 14.4.

 ## Usage